Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/ConfiguringAnalyzers.md

 </Project>
 ```

 This will completely disable code analysis packages.
-To also disable .NET SDK analysis override them from an _.editorconfig_ file placed into the given project's folder.
+To also disable .NET SDK analysis override them from an _.globalconfig_ file placed into the given project's folder.
 There you can disable any unwanted rules, like disabling .NET code style analysis completely:

 ```editorconfig
 [*.cs]